Supersymmetric hybrid inflation and current-carrying metastable cosmic strings in $SU(4)_c \times SU(2)_L \times U(1)_R$: Conclusions

 \section{Conclusions}

-We have shown that superheavy metastable strings can evade inflation in a supersymmetric model based on the gauge symmetry $SU(4)_c \times SU(2)_L \times U(1)_R$.
-The strings described here produce a GW spectrum that appears to be compatible with the recent pulsar timing array experiments.
-Measurements in other frequency ranges should provide additional tests of the model.
-Moreover, our considerations here can be extended to the breaking chain $SO(10) \rightarrow SU(3)_c \times SU(2)_L \times U(1)_Y \times U(1)_{\chi} \rightarrow SU(3)_c \times SU(2)_L \times U(1)_Y$, previously discussed in \cite{Afzal:2022vjx}.
-The first breaking produces the $SO(10)$ GUT monopole as well as the ‘$\chi$’ monopole, with the latter being the analog of the ‘red’ monopole in our $SU(4)_c \times SU(2)_L \times U(1)_ R$ model.
-Additional care is required to make sure that the symmetry breaking scales are compatible with the NANOGrav and LIGO- VIRGO measurements.
+We have shown that superheavy metastable strings can evade inflation in a supersymmetric model based on the gauge symmetry $SU(4)_c \times SU(2)_L \times U(1)_R$. {{The strings described here are current-carrying due to the presence of right handed neutrino zero modes, and they produce a GW spectrum that appears to be compatible with the recent pulsar timing array experiments and the LIGO O3 run.}} Measurements in other frequency ranges should provide additional tests of the model.
+Moreover, our considerations here can be extended to the breaking chain $SO(10) \rightarrow SU(3)_c \times SU(2)_L \times U(1)_Y \times U(1)_{\chi} \rightarrow SU(3)_c \times SU(2)_L \times U(1)_Y$, previously discussed in \cite{Afzal:2022vjx,Maji:2025thf}.
+The first breaking produces the $SO(10)$ GUT monopole as well as the ‘$\chi$’ monopole, with the latter being the analog of the ‘red’ monopole in our $SU(4)_c \times SU(2)_L \times U(1)_R$ model.
+Additional care is required to make sure that the symmetry-breaking scales are compatible with the NANOGrav and LIGO-VIRGO measurements.